CodeNow/runnable-hostname/README.md

 hostname.direct({
   shortHash: 'abcdef',
-  // masterPod instance has does NOT have branch in name
+  // masterPod instance has does NOT have branch in name, so branch is not required
   instanceName: 'instanceName',
-  branch: 'branch',
   ownerUsername: 'ownerUsername',
   masterPod: true,
   userContentDomain: 'runnableapp.com'